Adjunct Sociologist of Education

-Dr Sam Schulz is a white Australian of German and English heritage.
-She is a senior sociologist of education with expertise in education for social justice, 15 years’ teaching experience in the tertiary sector, research and teaching experience in Kenya, India and China, and institutional awards for teaching excellence.
-Sam's research includes race critical theorising, culturally responsive pedagogies, countering violent extremism, and gender equity.
-As a key body of work, she has explored cultural reproductions of race in remote Aboriginal schools using white governmentality as a conceptual lens and has extended this work to explore decoloniality in university-led short-term study abroad.
-Sam has most recently engaged in research on anti-racism activism amongst Australian pre-service teachers and countering violent extremism in Australian schools.
-She is now co-convenor of the Australian Association for Research in Education (AARE) Sociology of Education Special Interest Group (SIG), and also co-convenes a decoloniality reading group with colleagues from the Centre for Research in Educational and Social Inclusion (CRESI).
-Sam's work is ultimately about advancing justice through education.
+Dr Sam Schulz is a first generation Australian of Anglo heritage.
+She is a senior sociologist of education with 15 years’ teaching experience in the tertiary sector, research and teaching experience across a diversity of social contexts, and institutional awards for teaching excellence.
+Sam's research includes poststructural and posthumanist orientations to race and whiteness as well as critical explorations of gender, violence, class, and culturally responsive schooling.
+As a key body of work, Sam has explored cultural reproductions of race in remote Aboriginal schools using white governmentality as a conceptual lens and has extended this work to explore decoloniality in university-led short-term study abroad.
+Sam has most recently engaged in research on anti-racism activism amongst Australian pre-service teachers as well as countering violent extremism in Australian schools.
+She is co-convenor of the Australian Association for Research in Education (AARE) Sociology of Education Special Interest Group (SIG), and co-convenes a decoloniality reading group with colleagues from the Centre for Research in Educational and Social Inclusion (CRESI).
+Sam's work is ultimately about questioning entrenched norms and advancing justice through education.

 PhD Education (Indigenous Education), Flinders University of South Australia